 The Hiker Challenge is all about inspiring, motivating and rewarding you - especially new and novice hikers - for getting out on Nova Scotia’s beautiful trails to start hiking or to hike more.
 It’s tailored to showcase the best of the province while providing helpful and fun challenges in doing so.
 Your reward for completing each challenge is a badge to show off on clothing or backpacks, as well as being listed on our Honour Roll.
-And each season we’ll do a prize draw including everyone who has earned a badge in the last three months.
+There is a cost for most badges, but the youth ones are free.
+Each season we’ll do a prize draw including everyone who has earned a badge in the last three months.
 Prizes are gift cards generously provided by our partner The Trail Shop

 .
 So get your hike on and take the Hiker Challenge!